VKCOM/tl/README.md

 TL is a data description language and data storage format.

+## Implementation details

+We do not rush go version until we need some new feature or (more often) we need a fix from our dependency, which requires newer go version.

 ## Overview

 In general, interest in TL stems from a desire to serialize data and make RPC calls to servers that implement TL RPC, as well as to implement such servers